MadNIS at NLO: Amplitude surrogates

 In Fig.~\ref{fig:target2}, we first see that the amplitude ratio is strongly peaked and limited in range.
 In the left panel, we see that the combination of virtual diagrams and integrated subtraction term is also an easy regression target for the 3-jet and 4-jet processes.

 To compare the performance of the learned amplitudes and the learned amplitude ratios we study the relative accuracies of the learned or derived amplitudes as a function of phase space,

 In the upper panels of Fig.~\ref{fig:benchmark_nbody}, we show the relative accuracies for the learned BV and BVI amplitudes using the different strategies.
 Learning the ratio and rescaling with the Born amplitude improves the relative accuracy to the $10^{-4}$ level even for the 4-jet process.
-We again observe that the accuracy of the learned virtual amplitude without the integrated subtraction terms is comparably poor, but the combination of the corresponding ratio with the Born amplitude leads to a competitive accuracy.
+While the accuracy of the learned BV and BVI term is comparably poor, the combination of the corresponding ratio with the Born amplitude leads to a competitive accuracy.
 In terms of deviations from the actual amplitudes, we find that for the 3-jet process there are essentially no phase-space points with deviations larger than one per-mille, and for the 4-jet process there are hardly any phase-space points with deviations above a percent.
 Both V/B and (VI)/B ratios perform well, and we will use the slightly more accurate surrogate for the Born-to-virtual ratio $R_\theta^\text{V/B}$ as illustrated in Eq.\eqref{eq:def_amps_2} for the analysis in Sec.~\ref{sec:sampling}.

 Finally, we test the calibration of the learned uncertainties using the systematic pull over the same phase space.

 For sufficiently many phase-space dimensions and no bias, the pull should follow a unit Gaussian $\mathcal{N} (0,1)$~\cite{Bahl:2024gyt,Bahl:2025xvx}.
 Indeed, in the lower panels of Fig.~\ref{fig:benchmark_nbody} we see that all successfully learned amplitudes come with a calibrated uncertainty.